Marilyn Monroe & Howard Hughes Renovated Bungalows Unveiled At The Beverly Hills Hotel

 The Beverly Hills Hotel has been an iconic location for generations, and from time to time, the historic hotel has done some high-end renovations to the property, including the outbuildings or bungalows, which have had famous guests from Elizabeth Taylor to Marilyn Monroe and the famous recluse, Howard Hughes.

-The Hollywood Reporter says that two of the bungalows, one and three have both been fully renovated on the grounds of the Pink Palace.
+The Hollywood Reporter says that two of the bungalows, 1 and 3, have both been fully renovated on the grounds of the Pink Palace.

-Bungalow one was home to Marilyn Monroe, and as part of the renovation, aspects of the starlet’s life were incorporated into the luxury space.
-The bungalow is available starting at $8500 per night and features a Chanel No. 5 perfume bar and a Champagne bath with two different kinds of bubbles: bath bubbles and Dom Pérignon.
+Bungalow 1 was home to Marilyn Monroe, and as part of the renovation, aspects of the starlet’s life were incorporated into the luxury space.
+The bungalow is available starting at $8,500 per night and features a Chanel No. 5 perfume bar and a Champagne bath with two different kinds of bubbles: bath bubbles and Dom Pérignon.

 Monroe’s bungalow is 2,620 square feet with three bedrooms, a living room, kitchen, fireplace, and a library stocked with the actor’s movies and a selection of books.

-Guests can order from the Marilyn’s Menu which features prawn cocktail, carrot salad, DiMaggio’s spaghetti, and meatballs, NY steak and an ice cream sundae, which were some of the actor’s favorite food.
+Guests can order from the Marilyn menu which features prawn cocktail, carrot salad, DiMaggio’s spaghetti, and meatballs, New York strip steak, and an ice cream sundae, which were some of the actor’s favorite food.

-Bungalow one has a master suite with its own private entrance.
+Bungalow 1 has a master suite with its own private entrance.

 @Ed4writerswebla@writerswebla@authorCW@iLiveToWatch@bestofverybest@charity_chris@globalrollguy@geglive